-Google will then return a list of businesses who do the service you chose in the zip code you specified.
+Google will then return a list of businesses who perform the service in the zip code specified.

-In our example, we went from quite a few locksmiths available to just 2.
+In our example, we went from quite a few locksmiths available to just two.

-From here, you can choose to call the business, or you can click on the company name to view their entire profile.
+From here, the Googler can choose to call the business or click on the company name to view its entire profile.

-The profile will list the service categories that the business handles, their service area, background and licensing information, highlights, and more review information.
+The profile will list the service categories that the business handles, service area, background, licensing information, highlights, and reviews.

-Markets Where We Know Google Local Service Ads Are Live:
+Markets Where Google Local Service Ads Are Live:

-- California: Los Angeles, Riverside, Sacramento, San Diego, San Francisco, San Jose, Long Beach, Anaheim, Ontario, Roseville, Arden, Arcade, Carlsbad, Oakland, Hayward
+- California: Los Angeles, Riverside/San Bernardino, Sacramento, San Diego, San Francisco, San Jose, Long Beach, Anaheim, Ontario, Roseville, Arden, Arcade, Carlsbad, Oakland, Hayward

 - New York: New York